Azure/Azure-Sentinel/Solutions/AWS_IAM/Playbooks/Playbooks/AWSIAM-EnrichIncidentWithUserInfo/readme.md

 #### b.
 Configurations in Sentinel

-1. In Microsoft sentinel, analytical rules should be configured to trigger an incident that contains user name in AWS.
+1. In Azure sentinel, analytical rules should be configured to trigger an incident that contains user name in AWS.
 In the *Entity maping* section of the analytics rule creation workflow, user name should be mapped to **Name** identitfier of the **Account** entity type.
 Check the [documentation](https://docs.microsoft.com/azure/sentinel/map-data-fields-to-entities) to learn more about mapping entities.
 2. Configure the automation rules to trigger the playbook.
 Check the [documentation](https://docs.microsoft.com/azure/sentinel/tutorial-respond-threats-playbook) to learn more about automation rules.